Taiwan and US officials expected Pelosi to visit Taiwan

 “On the Taiwan issue, we have taken our position loud and clear,” Pingyu said.
 “The embassy is making every effort to prevent peace and stability across the Taiwan Strait and the damage to China-US relations by the possible visit of House Speaker Nancy Pelosi to Taiwan.”

-“We hope to avoid serious consequences,” he added.
+“We hope that the dire consequences can be avoided,” he added.
 “This is in the common interests of both China and the United States.”

 Several Democrats and Republicans in Congress have said Pelosi has the right to travel to Taiwan.

-“It’s Speaker Pelosi’s decision alone whether to travel to Taiwan or not to travel to any other country,” said Illinois Republican Representative Darren LaHood, Republican Larsen’s counterpart in the U.S.-China working group.
+“It’s House Speaker Pelosi’s decision alone about whether to travel to Taiwan or not to travel to any other country,” said Illinois Republican Representative Darren LaHood, Larsen’s Republican counterpart in the U.S.-China working group.
 “In our democracy – we operate with separate but equal branches of government.”

-“It is inappropriate for foreign governments, including the Chinese government, to attempt to influence the ability or right to travel of the Speaker of Parliament, members of Congress, or other US government officials to Taiwan or anywhere else around the world,” he added.
+“It is inappropriate for foreign governments, including the Chinese government, to attempt to influence the ability or right to travel for a speaker, members of Congress, or other U.S. government officials to Taiwan or anywhere else around the world,” he added.

 Other members seemed more cautious about the delicate diplomatic journey.